belgattitude/workshop-node-sql-server/libs/db-sqlserver/README.md

 - [ ] Incomplete azure authentication support: [Azure Ad](https://github.com/prisma/prisma/issues/12562), [Azure Managed identities](https://github.com/prisma/prisma/issues/13853),...
 - [ ] Migration: Does not support NULL unique columns: See this [hack](https://github.com/belgattitude/workshop-node-sql-server/blob/06cc5c93b15971a4db3e95ac631a33f5c4da3a2e/libs/db-sqlserver/src/lib/hacks/fix-sql-server-null-unique-indexes.test.ts)
-- [ ] By experience, Prisma has recurring issues with the connection pooler and they hard to track down.
+- [ ] By experience, Prisma has recurring issues with the connection pooler and they can be hard to track down and fix.

 Globally Prisma won't handle a few edges cases with SQL Server.
-On top of that the performance of the rust based engine won't match the performance of pure-js [tedious](https://github.com/tediousjs/tedious) driver for large resultsets.
-This is true for most prisma engines (see also the currently preview [driversAdapters](https://www.prisma.io/docs/orm/overview/databases/database-drivers) alternative).
+On top of that the performance of the rust based engine won't match the performance of pure-js [tedious](https://github.com/tediousjs/tedious) driver for large resultsets and/or long running apps.
+This last note seems true for most prisma engines (see also the currently preview [driversAdapters](https://www.prisma.io/docs/orm/overview/databases/database-drivers) alternative).
 Or
 [Drizzle benchmarks](https://orm.drizzle.team/benchmarks) to get an idea of the performance difference.
 But at the time of writing there isn't yet a pure-js tedious based driver (only Pgsql, sqlite...).

 Another set of features where Prisma lacks (as of 5.11):